2bitninja/Tenable-Utility/README.md

 # Tenable-Utility
-Tenable-Utility is a bash script designed to streamline administrative tasks for Tenable.sc and Nessus.
-It includes functions to manage user accounts, lock/unlock users, reset passwords, and perform various operations on Nessus user accounts.
+Tenable-Utility is a script designed to streamline the management of user accounts in Tenable.sc and Nessus.
+This utility allows for locking and unlocking accounts, resetting passwords, and managing Nessus users efficiently.

+Additionally, the script can check the installation status and version numbers of both Tenable.sc and Nessus, helping administrators easily verify that these applications are installed and up to date.

 ## Features
 - Unlock or lock the admin or all user accounts in Tenable.sc.
 - Unlock or lock a specific user by providing their user ID.